jimmyleongth/DP-203-Data-Engineer/Instructions/Labs/LAB_08_security_with_synapse_analytics.md

 # Module 8 - End-to-end security with Azure Synapse Analytics

-In this module, students will learn how to secure a Synapse Analytics workspace and its supporting infrastructure.
-The student will observe the SQL Active Directory Admin, manage IP firewall rules, manage secrets with Azure Key Vault and access those secrets through a Key Vault linked service and pipeline activities.
-The student will understand how to implement column-level security, row-level security, and dynamic data masking when using dedicated SQL pools.
+In this module, you will learn how to secure a Synapse Analytics workspace and its supporting infrastructure.
+You will observe the SQL Active Directory Admin, manage IP firewall rules, manage secrets with Azure Key Vault and access those secrets through a Key Vault linked service and pipeline activities.
+You will understand how to implement column-level security, row-level security, and dynamic data masking when using dedicated SQL pools.

-In this module, the student will be able to:
+After completing this module, you will be able to:

 - Secure Azure Synapse Analytics supporting infrastructure
 - Secure the Azure Synapse Analytics workspace and managed services